browserengineering/book/book/security.md

 [^note-method]: Note that the `method` argument is ignored, because
     our `request` function chooses the method on its own based on whether a payload is passed.
-This is again not what the standard requires, and a careful implementation would fix it.
+This doesn't match the standard (which allows `POST` requests with no payload), and I'm only doing it here for convenience.

 ``` {.python replace=full_url%2c/full_url%2c%20self.tab.url%2c}
 class JSContext: